X01XX/UES-Forth/README.md

 The corners, above, are ~A + (~B & ~C), ~C + (~A & ~D).
 I call A, and C, <i>anchors</i>.

 In the results, regions not completely overlapped by other regions are <i>defining</i> regions, others are placeholders.
-When well developed, all adjacent disimmilar samples tested, the anchor of a corner, will be in only one region, a defining region, else it will not be a valid corner.
+When well developed, all adjacent disimmilar samples tested, the anchor of a corner will be in only one region, a defining region, else it will not be a valid corner.
 Each defining region will have a corner.
 Having more than one corner is possible, but not needed.